 Here's some ways to ensure your dog stays safe on the run when temperatures rise.

-Longer days and warmer weather brings scenic views and ideal conditions to workout outside.
-It’s also an opportune time to bring your favorite four-legged fried out and about again—plus everything is always better with your furry friend by your side.
+Longer days and warmer weather bring ideal conditions to get outside.
+It’s also an opportune time to bring your favorite four-legged friend out and about.
+But do you worry about running with your dog during, well, the hot dog days of summer?

-While you’re ready to hit the ground running with your pup, there are a few precautions you should take into account before you lace up, leash up and go.
-From breathing patterns and water intake to surface and breed types, use his tips and guidance to run safely during the warmer months.
+While you’re ready to hit the ground running with your pup, there are a few precautions you should take into account before you lace up, leash up, and go.
+From breathing patterns and water intake to surface and breed types, use his guidance to run safely during the warmer months.

 What to Consider When Selecting a Running Dog